 Summer dreams begin here

-Here we usually let the garden take care of itself from November to March.
+Usually we let the garden take care of itself from November to March.
 If it snows – which it almost never does in Denmark – I remove it from shrubs and small trees to avoid broken branches and twigs.
 In December, small delicate shrubs (like my cat.
-3 rhododendrons) are covered in loose straw, which serves as a kind of “winter coat”.
+3 rhododendrons) are covered in loose straw, which serves as a kind of "winter coat".
 A quick walk in round the garden, shake off the snow or remove broken branches and twigs.
 Larger gardening projects will be on hold until spring.

 The small snowdrops are already and have been in place since November.
 I usually buy pots with snowdrops and enjoy them for as long as they bloom.
 After flowering, I let them wilt in the garden shed and save the bulbs for planting in my garden in autumn.
 I do the same with mini daffodils (tête-à-tête) and the garden is almost full by now.